FOLIO-FSE/migration_example/iterations/test_run/reports/report_transform_auth.md

 </details>

 ## Mapped note types
-Library action: **REVIEW** <br/>The created FOLIO instances contain the following Note type values.  <br/>The library should review the total number for each value against what they would expect to see mapped.
+Library action: **REVIEW** <br/>The created FOLIO records contain the following Note type values.  <br/>The library should review the total number for each value against what they would expect to see mapped.
 <details><summary>Click to expand all 2 things</summary>

 Measure | Count